rachelsteiner91/mermaidmatisse/README.md

 ## User Stories
 - Users can view all artworks
+- Users can search and view by color, medium, subject matter(minimalist, abstract, contemporary, human, landscape), staff picks
 - Users can add artworks to their art collection
 - Users can delete or thumbs down an artwork they don't like

 ## Models